Spazzy757/pci-compliant-namespace/docs/VULNERABILITIES.md

 ## What does this look like in Kubernetes?

-For our use case of making a namepsace PCI compliant this has two implications
+For our use case of making a namepsace PCI compliant this has a couple of implications

 ### CVE scanning